jhpanda/DmelPPI/README.md

 # DmelPPI

 ## Required inputs
-1. `fbpp_out_pred.tsv`
-    Output of AlphaFold-Disorder
+1. `fbpp_out_pred.tsv` - the output of AlphaFold-Disorder
-    These columns are used
+    - These columns are used
         `name` - the FlyBase identifiers of proteins
         `pos`  - residue index
         `lddt` - Monomer pLDDT by AlphaFold2
         `ss`   - Secondary structure predicted by DSSP
         `disorder-25` - Intrinsic structural disorder (ISD) predicted by AlphaFold-Disorder

 2. Predicted models (pdb format).
 Available at figshare